furmangg/automating-azure-analysis-services/README.md

 # Automating Azure Analysis Services - Code Samples
 My [SQL Saturday presentation](http://www.sqlsaturday.com/734/Sessions/Details.aspx?sid=77768) (slides [download](http://www.sqlsaturday.com/SessionDownload.aspx?suid=20659)) included demos of various ways to automate Azure Analysis Services.
 These code samples are included here.

+A video recording of the session is available courtesy of [UserGroup.tv](http://usergroup.tv/videos/automating-azure-analysis-services).

 ### [PauseIfNoQueries](https://github.com/furmangg/automating-azure-analysis-services/tree/master/PauseIfNoQueries)

 The PauseIfNoQueries/PauseAzureAnalysisServicesIfNoQueries.ps1 is a PowerShell script that is designed to run in an Azure Automation runbook that runs on a schedule.
 It does the following: